YoloWingPixie/lsobot/README.md

 ### A note on admin rights

-Specifically, the Register script needs administrator writes to run this line:
+Specifically, the Register script needs administrator rights to run this line:

           New-EventLog -LogName 'Application' -Source 'LSO Bot'